Rexaintreal/dawnduck/README.md

 # DawnDuck v1.0

-> Morning assistant that helps you start your day right

 DawnDuck is a USB HID automation tool that opens your morning routine apps and websites automatically.
 It types cute messages, checks if you're on time, and gets your day started!

 [![Python 3.12.10](https://img.shields.io/badge/python-3.12.10-blue.svg)](https://www.python.org/downloads/release/python-31210/)